 - Big data architecture style – Azure Application Architecture Guide – A big data architecture is designed to handle the ingestion, processing, and analysis of data that is too large or complex for traditional database systems.
 This article provides an overview.

 Application architectures all start with a technology choice or answer a specific set of questions best explained by defining your workload.
+Note that you can also use Power BI as an embedded solution in your web application..

 It is important to choose the right data store for your needs.
 There are many data implementations to choose from among the Azure database offerings.
 You select your data stores by their structure and operations.
 Each store supports different types of operations, SQL and NoSQL, for example.